Azure/terraform-azurerm-aks/task/task.md

 - Reviewer to Manager: `agent.exe -role Reviewer -yield-to Manager -yield-msg "Task 1.1 validation passed, ready for next task assignment"`

 ### Documentation Rule:
+**WHEN ACTIVATED FROM BLOCKING, you MUST FIRST read `task/important.md` to refresh critical discipline requirements.**

 **BEFORE yielding to another agent, you MUST document your work in `task/history.md`:**
 - **What you accomplished** in this session
 - **Important notes** for the next agent